 A black sand beach on the Big Island?
 Yep, and it is BLACK, especially when wet.
-Basically it is the dried lava broken up into millions of granules.
-Just know that these granules are coarse and it will hurt if you try to walk the beach barefoot.
-Best to have some form of beach footwear.
+The black sand beach is made up of dried lava broken up into millions of granules.
+It’s the type of beach you won’t find just anywhere.

 Why Go to the Black Sand Beach?

 Behind the beach is a palm tree lined pond that attract waterfowl.
-It really is a uniquely beautiful location and worth a stop over.
+It really is a uniquely beautiful location and worth a stop.
+A beautiful place to wander, explore and even camp.

 Black Sand Beach